-- PFRS 8, Operating Segments Aggregation of Operating Segments and Reconciliation of the Total of the Reportable Segments' Assets to the Entity's Assets The amendments are applied retrospectively and clarify that: - An entity must disclose the judgments made by management in applying the aggregation criteria in the standard, including a brief description of operating segments that have been aggregated and the economic characteristics (e.g., sales and gross margins) used to assess whether the segments are 'similar'. - The reconciliation of segment assets to total assets is only required to be disclosed if the reconciliation is reported to the chief operating decision maker, similar to the required disclosure for segment liabilities. - PAS 16, Property, Plant and Equipment, and PAS 38, Intangible Assets Revaluation Method - Proportionate Restatement of Accumulated Depreciation and Amortization The amendment is applied retrospectively and clarifies in PAS 16 and PAS 38 that the asset may be revalued by reference to the observable data on either the gross or the net carrying amount.
-In addition, the accumulated depreciation or amortization is the difference between the gross and carrying amounts of the asset. - PAS 24, Related Party Disclosures Key Management Personnel The amendment is applied retrospectively and clarifies that a management entity, which is an entity that provides key management personnel services, is a related party subject to the related party disclosures.
+- PFRS 8, Operating Segments Aggregation of Operating Segments and Reconciliation of the Total of the Reportable Segments' Assets to the Entity's Assets The amendments clarify that: - An entity must disclose the judgments made by management in applying the aggregation criteria in the standard, including a brief description of operating segments that have been aggregated and the economic characteristics (e.g., sales and gross margins) used to assess whether the segments are 'similar'. - The reconciliation of segment assets to total assets is only required to be disclosed if the reconciliation is reported to the chief operating decision maker, similar to the required disclosure for segment liabilities.

+The disclosures required by the standard are included in the Group's consolidated financial statements.

+- PAS 16, Property, Plant and Equipment, and PAS 38, Intangible Assets Revaluation Method Proportionate Restatement of Accumulated Depreciation and Amortization.
+The amendment is applied retrospectively and clarifies in PAS 16 and PAS 38 that the asset may be revalued by reference to the observable data on either the gross or the net carrying amount.
+In addition, the accumulated depreciation or amortization is the difference between the gross and carrying amounts of the asset.
+This amendment is not relevant to the Group's consolidated financial statements as it has not adopted the revaluation method. - PAS 24, Related Party Disclosures Key Management Personnel The amendment is applied retrospectively and clarifies that a management entity, which is an entity that provides key management personnel services, is a related party subject to the related party disclosures.
 In addition, an entity that uses a management entity is required to disclose the expenses incurred for management services.